Wireless Internet

 4) Overlapping access points can interfere signal transmission

-5) Subject to security risks if wireless encryption is not
+5) Subject to security risks if wireless encryption is not enabled

-6) Internet connection speed of wireless network is lower than
+6) Internet connection speed of wireless network is lower than that of wired

 Wireless ISP